 Dr. Jaffe primarily works with adults and adolescents over the age of 12.
-In general, he works with clients experiencing a variety of symtoms and circumstances, though he does have several areas of specialty.
-These areas include trauma and posttraumatic stress disorder, depression, anxiety, and addictions (alcohol, substance use and process addiction, such as gambling and sex).
-Running alongside each of these, however, clients often experience relationship difficulties, either with family, friends, employers, as well as partners and spouses.
-As important as relationships are Dr. Jaffe has chosen to include relationship issues as one of his areas of specialty. in order to provide holistic care for his clients, in all areas of life.
-Our difficulties in one area, unfortunately, do not stay compartmentalized, but tend to bleed into other parts of our life.
-Dr. Jaffe recognizes this, and works to provide competent, sensitive, and comprehensive treatment for all individuals coming to see him.
-For clients under 12 years of age, Dr. Jaffe can provide a referral to a competent professional specializing in that area, and believes that this is important to help facilitate treatment.
-He knows many other professionals in the area, and can connect patients to a therapist in areas in which he does not specialize, for a variety of needs.
+He works with clients experiencing a variety of symptoms and circumstances, though he does have several areas of specialty.
+These areas include trauma and post-traumatic stress disorder, depression, anxiety, and addictions (alcohol, substance use, and process addiction, such as gambling and sex).
+These issues often cause clients to experience relationship difficulties, either with family, friends, employers, or partners and spouses.
+As important as relationships are, Dr. Jaffe has chosen to include relationship issues as one of his specialties.
+Unfortunately, our difficulties in one area do not stay compartmentalized, but tend to bleed into other parts of our lives.
+As a result, Dr. Jaffe utilizes a holistic approach and tailors every session to meet the unique needs of the client his is helping.